celestiaorg/docs/developers/celestia-app-wallet.md

 ---
-description: Learn how to generate a Celestia wallet using Celestia App.
+description: Learn how to generate a Celestia wallet using celestia-app.
 ---

-# Create a wallet with Celestia App
+# Create a wallet with celestia-app

 For this guide, we will go over how you can generate a Celestia wallet using `celestia-app`.